-After spending over 30 years working in the international non-profit field, David lost his job with a DC international organization in 1996 and decided to take up his hobby of photography, making it his profession.
+Then, after graduating from Amherst College, spending 3 years in the Army and 34 years working in the international non-profit field, David lost his job with a DC international organization in 1996 and decided to take up his hobby of photography, making it his profession.
 He took courses with the Smithsonian Resident Associates program, with the New York Institute of Photography, and with the Parsons School of Design in Paris, where he studied black and white photography with a protégé of famed French photographer Henri Cartier Bresson.

 It became the first community-based photo study tour program in the country and is now one of the largest photography training programs in the USA.
 There are now over 30 such programs across the country, many of them established with help from Washington Photo Safari (WPS).
-Three members of David’s family (son David, granddaughter Sarah, and daughter Rebecca) assisted him in the administration and marketing of the program.
+Three members of David’s family (son David, granddaughter Sarah, and daughter Rebecca) assisted him in the early administration and marketing of the program.

-The first Safari that David conducted was the 4-hour Monuments and Memorials tour, which remains one of the most popular activities still today In 2001 he expanded the menu to include new destinations and techniques, such as Sunset on the National Mall, The Franciscan Monastery, and Holiday Lights at the Mormon Temple.
+The first Safari that David conducted was the 4-hour Monuments and Memorials tour, which remains one of the most popular activities still today.
+In 2001, he expanded the menu to include new destinations and techniques, such as Sunset on the National Mall, The Franciscan Monastery, and Holiday Lights at the Mormon Temple.

-The year 2002 saw additional itineraries in abstract, moonrise, churches, Tidal Basin, cherry blossoms at sunrise, Southwest Waterfront, Union Station, Washington National Cathedral photo safaris, the Library of Congress, event photography, and the very popular Monuments at Night.
+The year 2002 saw additional itineraries in abstract, moonrise, churches, cherry blossoms at sunrise, Southwest Waterfront, Union Station, Washington National Cathedral photo safaris, the Library of Congress, event photography, and the very popular Monuments at Night.

 In 2004 David began conducting seminars on helping people transition into photography as a second career and teaching real estate and architectural photography.

 In 2005 WPS conducted its first fund-raising benefit Safari, to helping victims of the tsunami disaster in Asia.
-It has since raised a total of $25,000 through volunteer Photo Safaris conducted to benefit other International and domestic disasters and earthquakes, and it has provided hundreds of free safari gift certificates to the silent auctions of local non-profit charitable organizations.
+It has since raised a total of $27,500 through volunteer Photo Safaris conducted to benefit other International and domestic disasters and earthquakes, and it has provided hundreds of free safari gift certificates to the silent auctions of local non-profit charitable organizations.

 In that year WPS also conducted its first International safaris in Paris and in Buenos Aires and expanded its domestic itineraries to include New York City, Frederick, Baltimore and Annapolis, MD and Yellowstone National Park.
-Eleven other professional photographers have now joined David as instructors in such specialties as portrait, nature, street, water-drop, model trains, and smoke photography.
+Eleven other professional photographers have now joined David as instructors in such specialties as portrait, nature, street, pets, model trains, and drone photography.

-By 2010, the program had become so popular that when it offered a deep Groupon discount over 1,000 people signed up within 48 hours.
+By 2010, the program had become so popular that when it offered a deep Groupon discount, over 1,000 people signed up within 48 hours.
 In 2012, WPS entered into an informal partnership with the popular Capitol Photography Center (CPC) offering trips that complement, but do not duplicate CPC’s workshops.